 Student Life at CCS Bard

 Students at CCS Bard are expected to devote themselves to a rigorous curriculum of academic study and research, but the nature of the program is such that “curriculum” expands to accommodate a variety of interdisciplinary activities.
-A week in the life of a CCS student might include implementing curatorial projects both on- and off-site; attending Visitor Talks by guest curators, scholars, and artists; organizing meetings regarding collaborative projects; co-editing a publication with students from a partner institution; and participating in collaborations with regional organizations and those based in New York City, less than two hours away.
-Students also spend time in the classroom and in one-on-one meetings with a dedicated faculty of artists, curators, and scholars.
+A week in the life of a CCS Bard student might include implementing curatorial projects both on- and off-site; attending Visitor Talks by guest curators, scholars, and artists; attending meetings regarding collaborative projects; co-editing a publication with students from a partner institution; and participating in collaborations with regional organizations and those based in New York City, less than two-hours away.
+Students also spend significant time in the classroom and in one-on-one meetings with a dedicated faculty of curators, artists, and scholars.

-Among the opportunities available to students are mounting exhibitions on the student-curated Bulletin Board as well as writing and editorial work for the Red Hook Journal and other publications.
+Among the opportunities available to students are the oversight and production of the student-run online journal, ACCESSIONS.
 Exhibitions in the CCS Bard Galleries and Hessel Museum, all of which are free and open to the public, are curated by faculty, students, or guests and serve as a constant case study for observation, critique, and response in and outside of class.

 The two-year program begins with a series of core classes focused on exhibition histories, theory and criticism of contemporary art, and curatorial and research methodologies.
 Additionally, much attention is paid to the practical, hands-on concerns of exhibition design and implementation.
-Students have access to the expansive Marieluise Hessel Collection of contemporary art, as well as the CCS Bard Archives and Special Collections housed in our Library.
-Student-curated projects making use of these and other resources will take place throughout one’s time with the program, culminating in the curated component of a graduate thesis.
+Students have access to the expansive Hessel Collection of contemporary art, as well as the CCS Bard Archives and Special Collections housed in our newly expanded Library & Archives.
+Student-curated projects making use of these and other resources take place throughout one’s time with the program, culminating in the curated component of a graduate thesis.

-Elective courses take up a variety of specialized theoretical and historical contexts, concentrating on research, contemporary art, and the curatorial.
-Some courses are cross-listed with Bard College undergraduate programs such as Film & Electronic Arts and Human Rights, offering an expanded roster of faculty members as well as the insights of students from other disciplines.
+Elective courses take up a variety of specialized theoretical and historical contexts, concentrating on research, contemporary art, and curatorial contexts.
+Some courses are cross-listed with Bard College undergraduate programs such as Film & Electronic Arts and Human Rights, offering an expanded roster of faculty members as well as the insights of students outside of the program.

-In the summer between their first and second years, each student conducts direct, project-based work and receives personal mentoring from a curator, scholar, critic, or other arts professional.
-These relationships are facilitated and developed in cooperation with CCS Bard advisers and give students the opportunity to explore individual interests and establish themselves as working professionals.
+In the summer between the first and second years, each student conducts direct, project-based work and receives personal mentoring from a curator, scholar, critic, or other arts professional.
+These relationships are facilitated and developed in cooperation with CCS Bard advisers, and give students the opportunity to explore individual interests and establish themselves as working professionals.

 In addition, second year students continue to take elective courses as well as participate in Second Year Practicum, a course which often partners with alternative organizations and institutions for extended projects.
-Currently, second year CCS Bard students are working with the newly-formed Common Practice New York, an advocacy group for small-scale arts institutions.
+Recently, second year CCS Bard students have worked with the Judd Foundation, P! and the International Studio and Curatorial Program.